guicaulada/YARP/README.md

 # Yet Another RolePlay - RAGE-MP

 YARP aim`s to be an object oriented framework that allows you to create persistent objects dynamically.
-This project is still under development, many changes can happen to the code.
+### /!\ This project is still under development, many changes can happen to the code. /!\
+### /!\ This project is NOT ready for production, use only for development. /!\

 ## Requirements
 * [RAGE-MP](http://rage.mp) - RAGE Multiplayer is an multiplayer modification for Grand Theft Auto V that is alternative to GTA Online.